ErwinJr2/ErwinJr2/docs/OneDQuantum_description.rst

 of the following problems.

-Numerically solving 1D Schr\"odinger's Equation
+Numerically solving 1D Schrodinger's Equation
 -----------------------------------------------

-The time-independent Schr\"odinger equation has the form
+The time-independent Schrodinger equation has the form

 .. math::
    \left[-\frac{\hbar^2}{2m}\frac{\partial}{\partial x^2}
    + V(x)\right]\psi_i(x) = E_i\psi_i(x)

-The inputs of the Schr\"odinger equation solver include: a finite 1D array with position :math:`x`, the corresponding potential :math:`V(x)` with the same size, the effective mass :math:`m`, and an eigenstate range specified by the user, :math:`\left[E_\text{min}, E_\text{max}\right]`.
+The inputs of the Schrodinger equation solver include: a finite 1D array with position :math:`x`, the corresponding potential :math:`V(x)` with the same size, the effective mass :math:`m`, and an eigenstate range specified by the user, :math:`\left[E_\text{min}, E_\text{max}\right]`.
 The outputs are the eigenfunction, :math:`\psi`, and the eigenvalue, :math:`E`.

-We will implement two methods of solving the 1D Schr\"odinger's equation.
+We will implement two methods of solving the 1D Schrodinger's equation.
 The first method combines the Newton's method that searches for eigenvalues :math:`E` and the Numerov's method that solving for the corresponding eigenfunction :math:`\psi(x)` given any specific :math:`E`.
 The second method diagonalizes the